vrimar/construct-ui/src/components/custom-select/custom-select.md

 @# Custom Select
-A Custom Select is composed of a `SelectList` and `Button` component.
+A custom select is composed of a `SelectList` and `Button` component.
 Functionality is similar to a native select with a few notable changes:
 + Navigating using the arrows keys will circle back to start/finish when the end items are reached
 + Doesn't implement option keyword selection